ndjinga/SOLVERLAB/CoreFlows/gui/doc/generaluse.rst

 ---------------------

-SolverlabGUI usage is a Command Line Interface (CLI_), which is Windows *and* Linux compatible (but only tested on Linus for the moment).
+SolverlabGUI usage is a Command Line Interface (CLI_), which is Windows *and* Linux compatible (but only tested on Linux for the moment).

 .. code-block:: bash